felicitia/FrUITeR/index.md

     All done! :D
     ```

 5. Run the last cell to output final results.
 This step takes time.
-After you're done, you can find the final results in `/output/news_final.csv` and `/output/shopping_final.csv`.
-You can compare yours with  [ours](https://github.com/felicitia/TestAnalyzer/tree/master/output) to check the correctness.
+After you're done, you can find the final results in `/output/news_final.csv` and `/output/shopping_final.csv`, along with some intermediate results.
+You can compare your results with  [ours](https://github.com/felicitia/TestAnalyzer/tree/master/output) to check the correctness.
+Note that the order of the rows may be different depending on your local machine.

     **Expected Output:**